nesi/support-docs/docs/Scientific_Computing/Supported_Applications/TensorFlow on GPUs.md

 make it classify pictures of flowers.
 This type of task is known as "transfer learning".

 1. Create a virtual environment to install the `tensorflow-hub[make_image_classifier]` package:

-    ``` sl
+    ``` sh
     module purge  # start from a clean environment
     module load TensorFlow/2.4.1-gimkl-2020a-Python-3.8.2
     export PYTHONNOUSERSITE=1